This post may contain affiliate links. Please read myย privacy policy.

 Frequently Asked Questions

-In this recipe, I’m only using glaze on the salmon, so there is no need for marination.
-However, you can still marinate the salmon for no longer than 30 minutes.
+In this recipe, I’m only using the glaze on the salmon, so there is no need for marination.
+However, you can still marinate the salmon for up to 30 minutes.

 Some people prefer to bake their salmon covered with foil, while others prefer to leave it uncovered.
 I chose to bake this soy salmon uncovered as it allows the glaze to caramelize in just 20 minutes.
 The glaze gives the salmon a nice finish while keeping it moist and tender on the inside.